Tenant

 Tenants can be created recursively and are subject to the following rules:

-By default (unless otherwise specified), it inherits the domain of its parent with a prefix of its name, for example, if the parent had the domain example.org, then tenant-foo would get the domain foo.example.org by default.
+Each tenant has its own domain.
+By default, (unless otherwise specified), it inherits the domain of its parent with a prefix of its name.
+For example, if the parent had the domain example.org, then tenant-foo would get the domain foo.example.org by default.

 Kubernetes clusters created in this tenant namespace would get domains like: kubernetes-cluster.foo.example.org